sriharsha2024/Agrofast/README.md

 characters 1.1.0 - class allows access to the individual characters of a string, and a way to navigate back and forth between them

+charcode 1.3.1 - can generate constant symbolic names for character codes.

+clock 1.1.0 - class which encapsulates the notion of the "current time" and provides easy access to points relative to the current time.

 ### Screenshots of the app